Overview

 Process messages asynchronously

 Keep your message handler fast.
 Parse the JSON and push work to a queue or separate processing thread.
-A slow message handler causes the 256-message buffer to fill up and messages to be dropped.
+On the multiplexed endpoint, a slow handler can fill a subscription’s outbound queue, causing the server to close the connection rather than continue after a silent gap.